$0.00

 • Montana is the fourth largest state and the 3rd least densely populated

-• Wyoming is the 10th largest state and the 2nd least densely populated (right behind Alaska)
+• Wyoming is the 10th largest state and the 2nd least densely populated (behind Alaska)

 Wyoming is smaller than Montana, but its population is about half that of Montana as well, making for similar population density: